The Orioles: Early years

 Tragedy struck in November 1950.
 The group was traveling in two cars near Baltimore.
 Gaither drove one, with Reed and Nelson as passengers.
 He took a corner too fast and lost control of the car, which rolled down an embankment and crashed into a drive-in restaurant.
 Gaither was killed and Nelson and Reed were severely injured.
 Til and Sharp, in the other car, were not near enough to witness the accident and only heard about it when they arrived home.

 For a short time, only Til and Sharp performed as the Orioles, but soon added two new members, guitarist/second tenor Ralph Williams and pianist Charlie Harris.
 Nelson returned in a few days, and Reed a few weeks later.
 Just a year after their tragic accident, the group were involved in another accident in Akron, Ohio, but there were no injuries.
 In 1952, they had another R&B hit with blues song "Baby Please Don't Go", which was an early 45rpm issue available only on red vinyl.

 Early in 1953, George Nelson, who had a drinking problem, left the Orioles, and was replaced by John "Gregory" Carroll, formerly of another Baltimore group, the Four Buddies.
 In June 1953, they recorded a version of Darrell Glenn's country song "Crying in the Chapel".
-This was to become The Orioles' biggest hit, staying at # 1 in the R&B charts for five weeks in August and September, and reaching # 11 on the pop charts. it sold over one million copies and was awarded a gold disc.
+This was to become The Orioles' biggest hit, staying atnumber one in the R&B chart for five weeks in August and September, and reaching number 11 on the pop chart. it sold over one million copies and was awarded a gold disc.
 It was also to be their last big hit, with only a version of "In The Mission Of St. Augustine" later in the year reaching the R&B charts.

 Williams left the group briefly in late 1953, and in 1954 the group's manager Deborah Chessler quit.
 In February 1955, Reed left and eventually joined a version of The Ink Spots.
 He was replaced by Maurice Hicks.
 Williams and Harris left soon after.
 The group continued a short time, but then disbanded.